BlueBrain/spack/README.md

 configure Spack to use centrally build packages on BB5:

     $ mkdir -p ~/.spack
-    $ ln -s /gpfs/bbp.cscs.ch/apps/hpc/jenkins/config/{compilers,packages,upstreams}.yaml ~/.spack
+    $ ln -s /gpfs/bbp.cscs.ch/apps/hpc/jenkins/config/*.yaml ~/.spack

-Add some basic configuration to be able to install software into a directory stored in an environment variable:

-    $ cp spack/deploy/sysconfig/bb5/users/config.yaml ~/.spack
     $ export INSTALL_PATH=$HOME/software

-To install into `~/software`.
+The configuration thus set up uses the environment variable `INSTALL_PATH` as the installation directory for packages.
+With the above setup, any packages installed can be found in `~/software`.
 Every call to Spack reads this environment variable, temporarily changing it is a good way to test changes.